python/mypy/docs/source/command_line.rst

     .. note::

-        This is new in mypy 0.800.
-Previous mypy versions included a selection of third-party packages, instead of having them installed separately.
+        This is new in mypy 0.900.
+Previous mypy versions included a selection of third-party package stubs, instead of having them installed separately.

 .. option:: --junit-xml JUNIT_XML